Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 - **Confirm a transaction with ONLY ONE SCREEN** No SMS to wait for, no additional 2FA app to use, no QR code to scan.

 - **Up to 1,000,000 tps** - thanks to IntegriTEE and hardware enclave technology
-- **Social Recovery Service** that leverages the existing substrate pallet, and a novel decentralized autonomous recovery service* (Comment: we hope that we will be able to provide a response to the related RFP in the following phases)
+- **Social Recovery Service** - leverages the existing substrate pallet, and a novel decentralized autonomous recovery service* (Comment: we hope that we will be able to provide a response to the related RFP in the following phases)
-- **Features to securely send coins with social network messages (even to people with no-wallet)** Ref "Can be easy to set-up wallet an efficient customer acquisition tool for DeFi players"
+- **Features to securely send coins with social network messages (even to people with no-wallet)** - "Can be easy to set-up wallet an efficient customer acquisition tool for DeFi players"
-- **Cross chain Swap feature** based on a Continious Liquitity Pool (CLP like ThorChain but with higher security and performance TEE/MPC/TTS + Trusted Transaction Validation protocol with mutisig option*  mobiles + yubikey for Validators and power users)
+- **Cross chain Swap feature** - based on a Continious Liquitity Pool (CLP like ThorChain but with higher security and performance) - leverage TEE/MPC/TTS + Trusted Transaction Validation protocol with mutisig option*  mobiles + yubikey for Validators and power users

 #### Our solution is designed to support Blockchain and DeFi mass market adoption with: